University of Wolverhampton: City Campus

 City Campus is the main site for the university and is situated in Wolverhampton city centre, opposite Molineux Stadium and approximately 16 miles (26 km) from Birmingham.
 Divided into City Campus Wulfruna and City Campus Molineux, it is home to several academic schools/faculties; administration departments; the Students' Union and student support facilities.
 In addition, there are three separate Halls of Residence on this campus: North Road, Lomas Street and Randall Lines.

 The Millennium City Building, opened in 2003, provides over 10,000 square metres of teaching space, a 300-seat lecture theatre, exhibition gallery, campus restaurant, and an "informal Social Learning Space".

 The Alan Turing Building contains an open plan workspace, as well as prototyping equipment and software packages for 3D modelling and product design.
-The Centre includes two TV studios with remote-controlled cameras and a full lighting rig, plus a radio studio with digital editing suites.
+The Centre includes a TV studio with greenscreen capability, a radio studio, Newsroom and digital editing suites.

 The Harrison Learning Centre has traditional and electronic-based library facilities over four floors.
 It provides electronic auto-service and online cataloguing facilities, and academic librarians manage, monitor and update the available information.

 The Wolverhampton School of Art is housed in the George Wallis building, which was formally opened by Sir Charles Wheeler in 1970.
 It provides specialist equipment, facilities and expertise for students studying one of the various art and design specialisms available to study at the School of Art.